 So, I spent the money to purchase extra long silicon mitts to not get myself into trouble.

 I did not know what bannetons were before starting this baking hobby.
 They are little proofing baskets to hold the shaped dough overnight in the fridge.
-I bought 9-inch round baskets (2), as well as a whisk, a dough scraper, and a bread lame.
+I bought 9-inch round baskets (2), as well as a Danish dough whisk, a dough scraper, and a bread lame.

 I already had a good bread knife and some spatulas, measuring cups, linen towels, parchment paper, bowl and bench scrapers, and smaller jars with lids.
 All these come in handy to keep organized and prepared.